schalkneethling/css-varbuddy/README.md

 - **🔄 Refresh** to re-scan for updated properties
 - **🎨 Theme adaptive** interface that matches your VS Code theme

+### Matching CSS Custom Properties

+We use the following regular expression to match valid CSS custom property names:

+/--[a-zA-Z\_][a-zA-Z0-9_-]\*/g

+This matches strings that:
+• Start with --
+• Are followed by a letter (a–z, A–Z) or underscore (\_)
+• Continue with zero or more letters, digits, underscores, or hyphens

+✅ Examples
+• --main-color
+• --\_theme
+• --Header_1

+❌ Not matched
+• --1st-var (starts with a digit)
+• -- (no name)
+• -------- (invalid starting character)

 ## Installation

 ### From VS Code Marketplace